 In addition to the big religious centers of Baalbek and Palmyra, other cities of the Syrian border had some prosperity, and became rich because they were important commercial and shopping centers among Asian cities and the already Romanized provinces.
 Good examples are Bosra and Petra in Jordan.
 In Petra, the facades of tombs and houses were carved into the rock.
 Most had the same semi-classical style: columns attached to walls and architrave with a strange top of staggered battlements.
 One of these monuments called by the Arabs the treasure of Solomon seems to have been a temple as the so called El Deir or convent.

 Foreign religious cults were a vehicle for the introduction of artistic styles in Rome, even since the last days of the Republic.
 From Egypt, Rome imported the cults of Isis and Serapis, brought in by veterans of the civil wars.
 Serapis, the local god of Alexandria, was later identified with Aesculapius.
 In the provinces, the legionnaires introduced the cult of the sun god Mithra of Iranian origin.
-There were Mithraeums or temples for the worship of Mithra in England, the Rhine, Africa, France, and Spain.
-The devotion to Mithra arrived in all borderlands where Roman legions came.
-The group of Mithras kneeling on the bull and ready to slaughter it (Tauroctony) was sometimes represented with great beauty.
+There were Mithraeums* or temples for the worship of Mithra in England, the Rhine, Africa, France, and Spain.
+The devotion to Mithra arrived in all borderlands where the Roman legions where stationed.
+The group of Mithras kneeling on the bull and ready to slaughter it (Tauroctony*) was sometimes represented with great beauty.
 Although there were minor variations, the basic features of the central tauroctony scene were highly uniform.
 This statue was generally placed at the subterranean altar of the Mithraeum where the religious ceremonies were held, it was a way in which this ancient Persian religion was adapted to the Hellenistic and Roman mentality of those days.
-Mithraism was very popular with Roman troops and reached its peak around the 2nd or 3rd centuries AD, though as a rival religion to nascent Christianity.
+Mithraism was very popular with the Roman troops and reached its peak around the 2nd or 3rd centuries AD., though as a rival religion to the nascent Christianity.
 Mithraism was railed against for its supposed diabolical imitation of Christian rituals and so was suppressed by the 4th century.

-*Horseshoe arch: The horseshoe arch (Spanish: arco de herradura), also called the Moorish arch and the Keyhole arch, is the emblematic arch of Islamic architecture.
+Horseshoe arch: The horseshoe arch (Spanish: arco de herradura), also called the Moorish arch and the Keyhole arch, is the emblematic arch of Islamic architecture.
 Horseshoe arches can take rounded, pointed or lobed form.
-Horseshoe arches are known from pre-Islamic Syria, where the form was used as far as the fourth century CE.
+Horseshoe arches are known from pre-Islamic Syria, where the form was used as far as the fourth century AD.
 However, it was in Spain and North Africa (where it went from Spain) that horseshoe arches developed their characteristic form.
 Prior to the Muslim invasion of Spain, the Visigoths used them as one of their main architectural features.
 The Mozarabs also adopted this style of arch into their architecture and illuminated manuscripts.